pusher/pusher-js/README.markdown

 You can host JavaScript files yourself, but it's a bit more complicated than putting them somewhere and just linking `pusher.js` in the source of your website.
 Because pusher-js loads fallback files dynamically, the dependency loader must be configured correctly or it will be using `js.pusher.com`.

-First, clone this repository and run `npm install`.
+First, clone this repository and run `npm install && git submodule init && git submodule update`.
 Then run:

     $ CDN_HTTP='http://your.http.url' CDN_HTTPS='https://your.https.url' make web